 - Keep your hands away from rotating equipment and never use your hands to stop rotating parts.

-- When lifting a load, check for protrusions, nails, splinters, screws, metal banding, broken glass, etc.
+- When lifting a load, check for protrusions such as nails, splinters, screws, metal banding, or broken glass.

 - Watch your fingers and hands when lowering heavy loads; they could get pinched.

 - Keep your hands away from loads being moved mechanically.

 - Never use your fingers to test the temperature of gases, liquids, or machinery.

 - If you do injure your hand, get prompt treatment and report it to your supervisor.

 Your hands are like finely crafted instruments of amazing strength and dexterity—your most valuable tools.
 Protect them and keep them safe.

 Questions, Comments or Suggestions?

 Send us your comments using the form below.
 To receive a response, please provide your email.